flaupretre/elb-logs-analyzer/README.md

 ### Dependencies

+#### PHP CLI

+This software uses the PHP CLI interpreter.

+Depending on your logs size, you will probably need to increase the 'memory_limit' parameter in your 'php.ini' file (I use '1024M').

+#### 'Browser' library

 This software uses cbschuld's 'Browser.php' software.
-In order to install it, just clone this repo as 'src/Browser' :
+In order to install it, just clone its repo in 'src/Browser' :

 - git clone git@github.com:cbschuld/Browser.php.git src/Browser

-# Configuration
+### Configuration

 Before launching any of the 'make' target, you must copy the 'config.mk.dist' file to 'config.mk' and configure it to reflect your case.